DyaaEdDeen/AR-App/README.md

 ## Testing the project

 ### Download the .apk file
-- you can find the .apk file of the project in the releases simply download it and run the app
+- you can find the .apk file of the project in the releases or [AR App.apk](https://github.com/DyaaEdDeen/AR-App/releases/download/v0.01/AR.APP.apk) simply download it and run the app

 ## How to Build the Project for Android